rotura/ArduinoMacroController/README.md

   - **Left arrow**: "larrow".
   - **Up arrow**: "uarrow".
   - **Down arrow**: "darrow".
   - **F1-F24**: "F1", "F2", etc. Only upper case work.
-Lower case will send it as Raw text Combinations of keys like "crtl+t" are not allowed for now.
+Lower case will send it as Raw text.

+Combinations of keys like "crtl+t" are not allowed for now.
 Keys "Windows", "Cmd", "Tab", "Shift", "Control", "Alt" and the rest of non printable keys don't do nothing.

 Backspace key is used to erase the configured keys.

 ### Keys blocked: